-As we explained in our article on how eBay bidding works, bids on eBay are usually considered to be legally-binding agreements between you and the seller who is auctioning off an item.
+As we have explained before, bids on eBay.com are usually considered to be legally-binding agreements between you and the seller who is auctioning off an item.
 This means that, under normal circumstances, you are not allowed to cancel a bid that you place for an item.
 However, there are three special circumstances in which you can retract a bid for an item on eBay.
 They are:

 There are two other rules concerning the timing of when you are allowed to withdraw your bid: